petrokvitka/TFBScan/README.md

 * `--moods_bg 0.25 0.25 0.25 0.25` to set hte background for MOODS.
 By default the standard MOODS background is used which is 0.25 0.25 0.25 0.25;
 * `--hide_info` to print the information about the run only to the log-file.
 By default all the information is printed to the terminal.

+## Example data

+To try how the TFBSscan works, the test data was uploaded to the folder [example](./example).
+The file with 3 random motifs was downloaded from the [JASPAR database](http://jaspar.genereg.net/) in .MEME format.
+The fasta file [mm10](http://hgdownload.cse.ucsc.edu/goldenPath/mm10/chromosomes/) with the first chromosome was not uploaded to the [example](./example) folder.